 The original Warner Brothers release from 1987, which can still be readily found

-on the secondary market, removed two tracks from the LP's presentation (including
+on the secondary market, removed two tracks from the LP's presentation ("Growing Up" and

-"Growing Up" and

 "Lex Luthor's Lair") to fit the score on a single CD.
-While the album
+While the album did include the

-Sarabande 2-CD re-recordings and 2000 Rhino 2-CD complete release are both
+The 1998 Varèse Sarabande 2-CD re-recordings and 2000 Rhino 2-CD complete release are both

 regular commercial albums, but the latter is out of print.
 The 2008 Film Score Monthly 8-CD set

 was made available through soundtrack specialty outlets for $120.
 Its first edition of 3,000 copies

-quickly sold out, but a second edition of another 3,000 copies kept the product available well into 2009.
+quickly sold out, but a second edition of another 3,000 copies kept the product available for years.